Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-As shown in Fig.~\ref{system}, we consider downlink communication system where a base station (BS) equipped with an FIM serves $K$ single-antenna users.
+As shown in Fig.~\ref{system}, we consider downlink communication system where a base station (BS) equipped with an FIM serves $K$ single-antenna user equipment (UE).
 The FIM consists of $N=N_x \times N_z$ radiating elements arranged as a uniform planar array (UPA) on a flexible substrate.
-With the aid of controller that can be driven by micro-electromechanical systems (MEMS) or electromagnetic Lorentz force \cite{zhou2024flexible, bai2022dynamically, ni2022soft}, the FIM dynamically alter its physical shape with programmer manner is harnessed to optimize the propagation channels for all users.
+With the aid of controller that can be driven by micro-electromechanical systems (MEMS) or electromagnetic Lorentz force \cite{zhou2024flexible, bai2022dynamically, ni2022soft}, {the FIM can programmatically alter its physical shape to optimize the propagation channels for all users.}